Top 10 Things that Go Wrong with Vanagon

 Take a look under your Vanagon.
 If you see plastic or rusted steel coolant pipes running from the radiator up front to the rear of the vehicle plan on replacing them before you get stuck by the side of the road.

 If you have the patience and confidence to do the work, the Bentley manual and some good tools will be required.
+You may have to remove the fuel tank and that’s a big job without a lift.
 But it might be less frustrating to take your Vanagon to a qualified mechanic.
 No joke those pipes are crammed in there!
 To learn more check out this article on coolant pipes.
 It’s extremely detailed.
 Removal of the fuel tank is often required.

 The dreaded Flashing Red Light on the dash has to be considered #6 on the list of things to watch out for on the water-cooled Vanagon.
 I heard of an owner who was selling her Vanagon with the red light blinking.
 She said she had no idea why and failed to sell the vehicle because of it.